 This exclusionary methodology is a trend that has been going on for the last two decades – for as long as stakeholder dialogue had been the EU policy process norm.
 The first thing the environmental NGO stakeholders did when they were invited to come to the policy table was kick other stakeholders out of the room.
 Then they changed the policy rules to their advantage.
 These activists effectively killed stakeholder dialogue.

 So why is industry still trying to engage in dialogue?
-Why will regulators continue with a broken process in room full of empty chairs?
+Why will regulators continue with a broken process in a room full of empty chairs?
 First a bit of history is needed.

 A Brief History of the Brief Age of Dialogue